oVirt/ovirt-site/source/feature/fence-kdump.html.md

 2.  *fence_kdump* return success exit code only for one host at the time, messages from other hosts are ignored
 3. Package **fence-agents-kdump** doesn't contain any scripts to integrate them into kdump kernel

-## Fencing flow with fence kdump

-Fence kdump will be inserted into current fencing flow just before hard fencing, details are in [Automatic Fencing in oVirt 3.5](Automatic_Fencing#Automatic_Fencing_in_oVirt_3.5).

 ## Host configuration to enable fence_kdump

 There's fence_kdump support in package kexec-tools 2.0.4.18 (Fedora 20) and 2.0.0-273 (RHEL 6.5), but unfortunately this support is tightly bound to Pacemaker software.